 8.3 percent binder content

-Fibers added for draindown
+Fibers added to prevent draindown

 WSDOT uses life cycle cost analysis (LCCA) to compare the cost of different pavement types.
 LCCA is a method of economic analysis that takes into account the initial as well as discounted future costs.
-In the case of the OGFC and the HMA control section the future cost is the cost of repaving the roadway at the end the pavements life.
+In the case of the OGFC and the HMA control section, the future cost is the cost of repaving the roadway at the end of the pavements life.
 The life cycle cost then becomes a function of how much it cost to pave the road and the time between each repaving of the road.

 The chart below compares the OGFC-AR and OGFC-SBS using LCCA if they were replaced as soon as they were no longer audibly quieter than the HMA control section.
 The life cycle cost is expressed as uniform annual cost in order to directly compare the different pavement types.
-Although the audible noise reduction capability of the OGFC is six months or less, one year was used in the LCCA calculations as the audible pavement life of the OGFC for simplicity.
+Although the audible noise reduction capability of the OGFC was six months or less, one year was used in the LCCA calculations as the audible pavement life for the OGFC for simplicity.
 The life cycle cost for the HMA control section is also included for comparison.